Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Pattern matching for instanceof

-Version 14 introduced pattern matching to simplify the code.
-Without the new feature, the code would look like this:
+Pattern matching was introduced in version 14 to simplify the code.
+Without the new feature the code would look like this:

 Code - Pattern matching using the instanceof function in Java 14